odaiwai/Survey_perl_utilities/README.md

 # Some Perl Utilities for Survey Analysis

-These are some utilities developed to do some specific data processing and analysis on Syndey Survey Data.
+These are some utilities developed to do some specific data processing and analysis on Sydney Survey Data.

 The utilies:
  - convert the CSV files received into SQLite databases